fengxia41103/myblog/content/thoughts/run into.md

 realized who he is, because the name of it rings a bell &mdash; I think you mentioned to me before.

-Yes, so here he is, sitting across to me, a quite an itneresting, and different person, than I pictured &mdash; he is very, real.
-I don't he is intimidating at all.
+Yes, so here he is, sitting across to me, quite an interesting, and different person, than I pictured &mdash; he is very, real.
+I don't think he is intimidating at all.
 Maybe he is.
 Maybe it's just because we had such a short overlap, that all the politeness was enough to get by for such a short time, and by touring us the little space he is making, there was also enough topics to talk about, and enough opportunity to make it pleasant.

 The space is quite, nice, small, cozy, full of, his thoughts.
 I like it.
 Not because it is quite an exquisite place, but that he appears to